 You start to question your choice of attire- why did I wear that striped shirt?, question your self esteem, the state of the world.
 It all spirals downward because of that one bad photo.

 Well, that might be a little dramatic but we’ve all been there.
 Photos of a holiday gathering start circulating and we are less than pleased with our appearance.
 Don’t fear!
-I’m here to share five tips on how to look good in holiday photos.
+I’m here to share seven tips on how to look good in holiday photos.

 Post originally published in 2020, updated 2022.
 Republishing because it’s always relevant this time of year.